Grace Cavalieri: Literary career

 In 1979 she founded The Bunny and the Crocodile Press/Forest Woods Media Productions, Inc., a publishing house and media production company.

 Anna Nicole: Poems By Grace Cavalieri written by Grace Cavalieri was first published on March 7, 2008.

 LIFE UPON THE WICKED STAGE: A Memoir written by Grace Cavalieri was first published on May 1, 2015.

 In 2019, she was appointed the tenth Poet Laureate of Maryland.

 Cavalieri has published 26 books and chapbooks of poetry, plus fiction.
 She has written many produced plays, plus texts for two produced operas.
 She co-founded the Washington Writers Publishing House with John McNally in 1976 and served on its editorial board from 1976 to 1982.
 In addition, in 1979 she founded The Bunny and the Crocodile Press/Forest Woods Media Productions, Inc., a publishing house and media production company.
 Forest Woods Media Productions produces The Poet and the Poem for podcasts and public radio, now celebrating 44 years.
 As of 2014, she still operates the small press, which is actively publishing.
 She has lectured and taught throughout the United States at several colleges and universities, and was, for 25 years, visiting poet at St. Mary's College of Maryland.
 She was resident writer at the Word Works annual retreat in Tuscany, 1996–2003.
 She was book editor of The Montserrat Review until 2011.
-She writes a monthly poetry feature entitled “Exemplars” for the Washington Independent Review of Books (2011–present).
+She writes a monthly poetry feature entitled “Exemplars” for the Washington Independent Review of Books (2011–2019).